bytedance/coconut_cvpr2024/README.md

 ### TODO
 - [ ] Huggingface dataset preview
 - [ ] Release code to merge dataset split
+- [ ] Convert the annotation to instance/semantic segmentation and object detection.
 - [ ] Release COCONut-L and COCONut-val by the end of April